bozhinvi/Data-Science-Toolbox/README.md

 Part 2 was more exciting since we proceeded with Keras and TensowFlow and trained neural networks.
 I will publish it after I cleaned up the code which is from 2017 and has to undergo some serious updates due to depreciated packages.

-## Using Docker to play around
+## Using Docker

 If you like to play around with code without having to install any packages, you can use Docker to do so.

-Just start Docker and built the image and start it using the following code:
+Just start Docker and built the image and start it using the following code

 `docker build -t data_science_toolbox:0.1 .`

 `docker run -d --name ds-toolbox -p 8888:8888 data_science_toolbox:0.1`

+The container can be used to play around with the code.
+Have in mind that all changes are not persistent on your local hard drive because the directory is not mounted but copied during docker build.
+If you like to use the container as development environment, you have to mount your directories to the container using the following code:

+`docker run -d --name ds-toolbox -p 8888:8888 -v "./notebooks:/workspace/notebooks" -v "./data:/workspace/data" data_science_toolbox:0.1`